JasonJWilliamsNY/profile/index.md

 If you are introducing me at a talk, feel free to use (or not) the following:

-Jason is Assistant Director, External Collaborations of Cold Spring Harbor Laboratory’s DNA Learning Center, and is the Education, Outreach, and Training lead for CyVerse (A U.S. national life science cyberinfrastructure funded by NSF).
-Jason organizes, instructs, and speaks at a variety of bioinformatics-related workshops, conferences, and meetings annually.
-He also serves in an advisory capacity on a variety of bioinformatics and open science projects including the Australian BioCommons, National Institutes of Health (NIH), and ELIXIR UK.
-He is an active Software and Data Carpentry instructor, and a former Chair of the Software Carpentry foundation (an international organization of researchers that promote training and education in software development, scientific data management, and open science).
-He is the founder of LifeSciTrainers.org, a global community of practice for short-format training in the life sciences.
-Jason is also a teacher at the Yeshiva University High School for Girls.
+Jason Williams is Assistant Director, External Collaborations at the Cold Spring Harbor Laboratory DNA Learning Center where he develops national biology education programs, including minority-focused outreach.
+Williams has led education, outreach, and training for CyVerse (NSF-funded cyberinfrastructure for the life sciences) and has trained thousands of researchers and educators in bioinformatics, data science, and molecular biology.
+Williams has focused on bioinformatics in undergraduate education and career-spanning learning for biologists.
+He was the author of “Reinventing Scientific Talent” - an NSF 2026 Idea Machine winning entry for the next set of NSF “Big Ideas”.
+He is also the founder of LifeSciTrainers.org – a global effort to promote community of practice among professionals who develop training for life scientists.
+He is a member of and has chaired science advisory boards in the US, UK, and Australia and was recognized as a 2020 National Academy of Sciences Kavli Frontiers of Science Fellow.Jason is also a teacher at the Yeshiva University High School for Girls.

 ## Other Things